 Record keeping and organization can be a very time consuming aspect of classroom management.
-You need to set up systems that will help you keep track of all of the different records you need to keep on each student.
+You need to set up systems that will help you keep track of all the different records you need to keep for each student.
 Once you do this, you can focus on the other aspects of your job.

 Keep Good Records

 Another very important aspect is to keep up with grading papers and making sure you’re entering them correctly into the computer.
-This will help you avoid problems when it’s time to submit your grades.
+This will help you avoid problems when it’s time to submit grades.

 You will be handling physical documents from students frequently—using a document scanning solution will streamline this process for you.

 Plan, Plan, and Plan Some More